xuda1979/AI-Scientist/README.md

 - Prompt the user for a research topic.
 - Generate a high-value, innovative and practical research idea using GPT-5.
-- Draft a full research paper with sections (Abstract, Introduction, Methodology, Experiments, Results, Conclusion) and associated code, saved to an output directory.
+- Draft a full-length research paper in LaTeX with sections (Abstract, Introduction, Related Work, Methodology, Experiments, Results, Discussion, Conclusion, References) and associated code, saved to an output directory.
-- Peer review the generated paper using GPT-5 acting as a top journal reviewer and provide constructive feedback.
+- Peer review the generated paper using GPT-5 acting as a top journal reviewer and provide constructive feedback on rigor and clarity.
 - Automatically decide whether the paper is ready for submission.
 If not, revise the paper based on the review feedback and produce a unified diff showing the changes.
+- Repeat the review→evaluation→revision cycle until the editor responds "YES" or a maximum iteration count is reached.
 - Apply the diff to update the paper and any associated code.

 ## Requirements